berick/Presentations/Evergreen-2022/osrf-redis.md

 * Ease of Installation and Configuration
 * Slimmer Bus Messages / Less Packing & Unpacking
 * Native Debugging Tools & Stats Collection
-* Say Goodbye to Ejabberd :fireworks:

 ---

 # How Does This Implemtation Work?

 * Clients push requests to the request queue for a service
-    * RPUSH public:open-ils.actor OSRF-MESSAGE-AS-JSON
+    * RPUSH service:open-ils.actor OSRF-MESSAGE-AS-JSON
 * Listeners wait for requests to enter the list
-    * BLPOP public:open-ils.actor private:open-ils.actor
+    * BLPOP service:open-ils.actor
 * Listeners pass requests to an available child -- same as now
 * Workers post responses to the calling client's bus address
-    * RPUSH client:O515aad3bfbc21d2f SRF-MESSAGE-AS-JSON
+    * RPUSH client:O515aad3bfbc21d2f OSRF-MESSAGE-AS-JSON
 * Client receives the response
     * BLPOP client:515aad3bfbc21d2f
 * Client sends follow-up requests directly to worker's bus address